 Playing pickleball is an exhilarating experience.
-The game is more similar to a traditional tennis.
+The game is more similar to traditional tennis.
 But the dimension of the court greatly varies as a pickleball court actually measures around 1/4th of a traditional tennis court.

 Before getting into the conversion process, let’s discuss a little about the basic differences between these two games.